Kotlin-Discord/database/README.md

 Database
 ========

-# Defining models and taples
+# Defining models and tables
-This project relies on [Exposed](https://github.com/JetBrains/Exposed) to define PostgreSQL tables, and access to tables in the database.
+This project relies on [Exposed](https://github.com/JetBrains/Exposed) to provide access to an underlying PostgreSQL database.

-The main way to access the database is through the [Exposed DAO](https://github.com/JetBrains/Exposed/wiki/DAO).
-The models for this project can be found in
+The [Exposed DSL API](https://github.com/JetBrains/Exposed/wiki/DSL) is used to define the underlying tables and schema, which is then accessed or manipulated through the [Exposed DAO API](https://github.com/JetBrains/Exposed/wiki/DAO).
-`com.kotlindiscord.database.DataModels`

 # Migrations
 In order to add new models, three things need to happen.
 Firstly, a Data Access Object and DSL table will need to be